Dan McKenzie (geophysicist): Mantle convection and sedimentary basins

 McKenzie was awarded a University position and took it up in 1969.
 At this point he decided to move away from plate tectonics, choosing instead to focus on the behavior of fluids below the plates.
 He studied cellular convection and motions in the mantle whilst at the same time pursuing yet another new avenue of research; the development of sedimentary basins.
 It was from this work that he produced a classic paper that has been widely accepted by oil companies as the "McKenzie Model of Sedimentary Basins."

 McKenzie was elected a Fellow of the Royal Society in 1976 aged just 34, and by 1978 was awarded a University Readership position.

 Later career

 McKenzie continues to work at the Bullard Laboratories in Cambridge where he is Professor of Earth Science.
 Most recently his research has provided new insights into the tectonic evolution of Mars and Venus.
 In 2002 he was awarded the prestigious Crafoord Prize from the Royal Swedish Academy of Sciences for his contributions to research in the field of plate tectonics, sedimentary basin formation and mantle melting.
-With his appointment as a Companion of Honour in 2003, he brought the then current Cambridge membership of this elite group to four: Brenner, McKenzie, Hobsbawm and Hawking.
+With his appointment as a Member of the Order of the Companions of Honour in 2003, he brought the then current Cambridge membership of this elite group to four: Brenner, McKenzie, Hobsbawm and Hawking.
 He also served on the Physical Sciences jury for the Infosys Prize from 2009 to 2011.